Key Takeaways

 A much easier way to enable telephone entry systems to be wireless is to connect them to your building’s WiFi.
 However, with older systems, you may need to wire the device to the internet using an Ethernet cable.
 Some cellular telephone entry systems also offer Power over Ethernet (PoE) technology, which allows an Ethernet cable to serve as both a power supply and an internet connection.

 When connected to the same WiFi network, residents’ smartphones signal the entry system to release the door latch, allowing entry into the building.
-In most cases, residents have to download a mobile app to use their phones as a door or gate opener with the WiFi telephone entry system.
+In most cases, residents must download a mobile app to use their phones as a door or gate opener with the WiFi telephone entry system.

 What are the disadvantages of a telephone entry system?